zee-16/my/shizuku/README.md

 ::: tip

-There a few more steps to do, like checking permission or if Shizuku is running.
+There's a few more steps to do, like checking permission or if Shizuku is running.
 :::